-The total sum calculated in step 1) minus the sum arrived at in step 2), is the loss to Mrs M's pension provisions.
+The total sum calculated in step 1) minus the sum arrived at in step 2), is the loss to Mr C's pension provisions.

-4) Pay a commercial value to buy Mrs M's share in any investments in her SIPP that cannot currently be redeemed.
+4) Pay a commercial value to buy Mr C's share in any investments that cannot currently be redeemed.